Elearnmarkets - Financial Market Learning

 It is an area of consolidation which shows a counter-trend move that follows after a sharp price movement.

+The pattern consists of between five to twenty candlesticks.
 In this blog, we will be discussing the formation of this pattern as well as how to trade with this pattern.

 Table of Contents

-What is Bullish Flag Pattern?
+• What is the Bullish Flag Pattern?

 What is a Flag pattern?